Adaptive Constraint Satisfaction for Markov Decision Process Congestion Games: Application to Transportation Networks: Congestion Reduction in Ride-share Networks

-We consider a cohort of competitive ride-share drivers in Manhattan, New York City (NYC) who repeatedly operate between $9$ am and noon.
-Using over six hundred thousand data points from the yellow taxi data provided by the NYC Taxi and Limousine Commission (TLC) during January, 2019~\cite{new_york_taxi}, we model individual driver dynamics as a finite time MDP.
+We consider a cohort of competitive ride-share drivers in Manhattan, NYC repeatedly operating between $9$ am and noon.
+Using six hundred thousand trip data from the yellow taxi data during January, 2019~\cite{new_york_taxi}, we model individual driver as a finite time horizon MDP \ctwo{in a queuing network}.